PROCESS

 LAB TESTING & QUALITY CONTROL

-We conduct extensive testing on each batch before it can be shipped.
-This includes full sensory evaluation and third-party analysis.
+Each batch undergoes extensive testing before it can be shipped.
+Our testing process includes a complete sensory evaluation as well as third-party analysis.
 This ensures that only the highest-quality product makes it out the door to our customers.

 STEP FIVE